-Autolus Therapeutics Limited ("ATL" or the "Company") was incorporated in England and Wales on February 2, 2018.
+Autolus Therapeutics plc, formerly Autolus Therapeutics Limited ("ATL" or "the Company"), was incorporated in England and Wales on February 2, 2018.

-The authorized share capital of ATL consists of one share of capital stock, par value £1.00 per share, which has been issued.
+The share capital of ATL consists of one share, par value £1.00 per share, which has been issued.
 ATL was incorporated with nominal assets and liabilities for the purpose of becoming a holding company for Autolus Limited and for the purposes of consummating a corporate reorganization.